 Patrol District Four

 Patrol District Four is under the command of Inspector Steve Eely.
-It is the largest of the patrol districts, encompassing the 12 neighbourhoods: West Point Grey, Kitsilano, Fairview, Dunbar-Southlands, Arbutus Ridge, Shaughnessy, South Cambie, Riley Park, Musqueam, Kerrisdale, Oakridge and Marpole.
+It is the largest of the patrol districts in Vancouver, encompassing 12 neighbourhoods: West Point Grey, Kitsilano, Fairview, Dunbar-Southlands, Arbutus Ridge, Shaughnessy, South Cambie, Riley Park, Musqueam, Kerrisdale, Oakridge and Marpole.

-District Four is served by 129 dedicated police officers who attended to 44,580 calls for service in 2012.
+District Four is served by 129 dedicated police officers who attended 52,061 calls for service in 2014.
 In the summer, the beach areas are serviced by a specialized beach patrol.

 District Four has two Community Policing Centres (CPCs), which offer an accessible way for citizens to speak to a neighbourhood policing officer or become involved in the community as a volunteer.
 The CPCs have dozens of volunteers and they are active in crime prevention and community education programs.